 We contribute to and participate in various multi-employer pension plans for employees represented by certain unions.
 We are required to make contributions to these plans in amounts established under collective bargaining agreements.
 We do not administer these plans and, generally, are not represented on the boards of trustees of these plans.
 The Pension Protection Act enacted in 2006, or the PPA, requires under-funded pension plans to improve their funding ratios.
 Based on the information available to us, some of the multi-employer plans to which we contribute are either "critical" or "endangered" as those terms are defined in the PPA.
 Specifically, the Pension Plan of the UNITE HERE National Retirement Fund is less than 65% funded.
 We cannot determine at this time the amount of additional funding, if any, we may be required to make to these plans.
 However, plan assessments could have an adverse impact on our results of operations or cash flows for a given period.
-Furthermore, under current law, upon the termination of a multi-employer pension plan, due to the withdrawal of all its contributing employers (a mass withdrawal), or in the event of a withdrawal by us, which we consider from time to time, we would be required to make payments to the plan for our proportionate share of the plan's unfunded vested liabilities, that would have a material adverse impact on our consolidated financial condition, results of operations and cash flows.
+Furthermore, under current law, upon the termination of a withdrawal by us, which we consider from time to time, we would be required to make payments to the plan for our proportionate share of the plan's unfunded vested liabilities, that would have a material adverse impact on our consolidated financial condition, results of operations and cash flows.